-It is an antispasmodic drug for the symptomatic treatment of pain associated with functional disorders of the gastrointestinal tract and the biliary tract.
+It is an antispasmodic drug for the symptomatic treatment of pain associated with the gastrointestinal tract and biliary tract functional disorders.

-Treatment of the spasmodic and painful manifestations of the acute urinary tract can also be used : renal colic, symptomatic treatment of painful spastic manifestations in gynecology and adjunctive contractions during pregnancy in combination with rest.
+Treatment of the erratic and painful manifestations of the acute urinary tract can also be used: renal colic, symptomatic treatment of painful spastic images in gynecology, and adjunctive contractions during pregnancy in combination with rest.

 - Hypersensitivity to any component.